-In Pennsylvania, the testator (the person making the will) isn’t required to notarize the will for it to be valid.
-The only legal requirement is for the testator to sign the will after writing it.
-In case the testator isn’t able to sign the will, they should make a mark to represent a signature.
+Notarizing a will is optional to make it valid in Pennsylvania.
+The only legal requirement is for the testator (the person making the will) to sign your will after writing it.
+If the testator can't sign the choice, they should make a mark representing a signature.

 In this case, the marking should be witnessed by two competent people.

 Pennsylvania laws state that anyone over 18 can make a will if they are of sound mind.

 These documents are only accepted in writing since state laws don't take oral wills.